raphaelkauan/UserAuthentication/README.md

-# Projeto de Autenticação de Usuário em Java
+# Java User Authentication Project

-Este projeto em Java tem como objetivo criar um sistema de autenticação de usuário.
+This Java project aims to create a user authentication system.

-## Funcionalidades
+## Features

-O projeto oferece as seguintes funcionalidades:
+The project offers the following features:

-## Tecnologias Utilizadas
+## Technologies Used

-O projeto é desenvolvido utilizando as seguintes tecnologias:
+The project is developed using the following technologies:

-- Java: Linguagem de programação utilizada.
+- Java: Programming language used.
-- MySQL: Banco de dados relacional.
+- MySQL: Relational database.

-## Estrutura do Projeto
+## Project Structure

-O projeto segue uma estrutura padrão de projeto Java:
+The project follows a standard Java project structure:

-  - `DAO`: Contém os objetos de acesso aos dados.
+- `DAO`: Contains data access objects.
-  - `DTO`: Contém os objetos de transferência de dados.
+- `DTO`: Contains data transfer objects.
-  - `VIEW`: Contém os componentes da interface do usuário.
+- `VIEW`: Contains user interface components.